yonaka66/risc-v-docs/jumps.md

     </tr>
 </table>

-Jumps are unconditional branches, here the branch is always taken.
-Unlike conditional branches, the return address is saved in rd, before the sign-extended immediate offset is added to the pc, therefore returning to the previous part of the code is easily possible.
+Jumps are unconditional branches, meaning that the branch is always taken.
+Unlike conditional branches, the return address is saved in \\(rd\\), before the sign-extended immediate offset is added to the \\(pc\\), therefore returning to the previous part of the code is easily possible.

 Instead of an immediate value, using a label is also possible, see [loops and functions](loops.md) for more information.

-The standard software calling convention uses x1 as the return address register, if no other register is specified in the instruction.
+The standard software calling convention uses \\(x1\\) as the return address register, if no other register is specified in the instruction.

 #### pseudo-instructions